julsebeng/notes/docker-mastery-notes/docker-mastery-notes.md

 - A new Docker image will be assigned a random name if one isn't given with the `--name` flag.
 - `--env` can be used to pass an environment variable to a container.

-`docker container ls` will list all running containers.
+`docker container ls` will list all running containers. `docker image ls` will list all images available on the system.
+Note that
+`container ls` may list a single image multiple times, if it has been referred to by different tags - if multiple images have the same Image ID, they all refer to the same file on disk, and are not duplicates.
 - The old syntax is `docker ps`
 - By default this command only lists currently running containers.
     - The `-a` flag will list all containers.